USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 <img src = "https://github.com/USNavalResearchLaboratory/corrosion-modeling-applications/blob/master/readme_assets/cdp_readme_assets/MLApp1.png" align = "right" width = "200" height = "200">
 This MATLAB GUI application and supporting datafile extraction functions (found in the experimental-data-analysis folder) were developed to support the analysis of raw datafiles obtained from potentiostats as the output from several common corrosion experiments.

-**Note:** Version 2.0 of the code has been successfully tested on datafiles from the following types of Gamry:registered: experiments:
+**Note:** Version 2.0 of the code has been successfully tested on datafiles from the following types of Gamry :registered: experiments:

 |**Experiment Type**|**Gamry Label**|
 |---|---|